Briona Arradondo joined the FOX 13 news team in August 2018 as a general assignment reporter.

 After growing up as an Army brat, Briona developed a passion for travel, culture and great food.
 When she’s not dreaming up her next road trip, you can find her training for a 5K or half marathon, attending a performing arts show or exploring Tampa’s restaurant scene.

 Before working in Tampa Bay, Briona worked as a reporter and fill-in anchor for WSMV in Nashville.
-While in Music City, Briona covered a wide range of stories ranging from the total solar eclipse to devastating tornados and floods.
-She earned a regional Emmy award for her reporting on breaking news during severe flooding across Middle Tennessee.
+While in Music City, she earned a regional Emmy award for her reporting on breaking news during severe flooding across Middle Tennessee.
 Briona also collaborated with international media, contributing live reports for BBC World News from the scene of the deadly Waffle House mass shooting that killed four people in April 2018.

 Briona began her broadcast journalism career at WTOV in Steubenville, Ohio, where she worked as a weekend anchor and reporter.
 After spending a couple of years in the snowy Ohio Valley, she traveled south to Chattanooga, Tennessee to work for WTVC as a reporter and fill-in anchor.
 While there, she earned an Associated Press award for her hard news reporting on gangs.